vitoriagalli/libft/README.md

 <i>Compile</i>
 <ol>
 	run make to compile libft.a<br />
-	run make bonus to add bonus functions to the library<br />
 	run make clean to delete tmp files after compile (only libft.a will be remain)<br />
 	run make fclean to delete all files after compile<br />
 	run make re to recompile all files<br />